Alvyn Sanches

-Alvyn Antonio Sanches (born 12 February 2003) is a French professional footballer who plays as a winger for Swiss Super League club FC Lausanne-Sport.
+Alvyn Antonio Sanches (born 12 February 2003) is a professional footballer who plays as a Forward for Swiss Super League club BSC Young Boys.
+Born in France, he represents the Switzerland national team.

 Club career

+Lausanne-Sport

 Sanches is a youth product of the academies of Lausanne Benfica and Lausanne-Sport.
 He signed his first contract with Lausanne-Sport on 13 November 2020.
 He made his professional debut with Lausanne-Sport in a 5–0 Swiss Super League loss to FC St. Gallen on 15 May 2021.

-Personal life
+Young Boys

+On 1 September 2025, his shock transfer to Swiss Super League giants Young Boys was announced.
+With a reported transfer sum over SFr 5 million, he becomes the clubs record transfer.

+International career

 Sanches was born in Créteil, France and is of Cape Verdean descent.
 He was raised in Switzerland.
+He is a youth international for Switzerland, having played up to the Switzerland under-21s.

+He received his first senior international call-up on 12 March 2025.
+On 21 March 2025, he made his debut for Switzerland in a friendly against Northern Ireland, but suffered an anterior cruciate ligament tear in the final minutes of the game.